solovieff/kibernikto/README.md

 Kibernikto is the app to easily run telegram bots connected to AI models.

-Kibernikto based bots can summarize most of youtube videos and webpages using plugins.
+Having a link, Kibernikto based bots can summarize most of
+- youtube videos
+- webpages
+- images

 One Kibernikto instance can be connected to one Telegram bot and work with one group chat.
 Privately it talks to master only and denies other users.

 Kibernikto can be added to any group chat (`TG_FRIEND_GROUP_ID`).
 The bot will need chat messages access set in group to operate.
 Private chat is only available for one master user (`TG_MASTER_ID`).

 # how to run